heshamahmed-3ddx/google-authz-3ddx/docs/implementation-guide.md

 - [ ] Rollback procedures documented
 - [ ] Load testing completed

-This implementation guide provides the roadmap to transform your working OAuth demo into a production-ready enterprise authentication and authorization system that fully satisfies the 3D Diagnostix requirements.
+This implementation guide provides the roadmap to transform your working OAuth demo into a production-ready enterprise authentication and authorization system that fully satisfies the InsightHub requirements.